KickingTheTV/ciapp-alpha-docs/docs/pipelines/jenkins.md

 APM Traces feature is only available if the `Datadog Agent` mode is selected.

-### Manual installation from your local station
+### Manual installation from your local machine
-During the alpha phase, you could need install a release candidate artifact from your local station manually.
+During the alpha phase, you might need to install a release candidate artifact from your local machine manually.

 To do that, you can follow the next steps:
 * Access to `$JENKINS_URL/pluginManager/advanced`
-* In the `Upload Plugin` section, upload the `datadog.hpi` artifact from your local station.
+* In the `Upload Plugin` section, upload the `datadog.hpi` artifact from your local machine.
 * Restart the Jenkins instance.

 ## Enabling